Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Hair Tool Organization For A Dorm Room

-- Polder Style Station – Safely store hair tools while cooling.
-Use freestanding or hang on a towel bar.
+- Hot Hair Tool Organizer – Safely store hair tools while cooling.
+Use freestanding on a countertop, hang on a towel bar or hang over the top of a utility cart.
 Multiple colors available.

 - Over Cabinet Hair Tool Holder – Use freestanding or hang on the inside or outside of a cabinet.